achall36/RoxvilleRooster.github.io/pulp_game_setting_rules_simple.md

 Requirements: Smarts d10+

 The character is able to remember everything they see, hear or read, down to the tiniest detail.

+#### Font of INformation (Professional)
+Requirements: Seasoned, Smarts d8+
+The character may make a Common Knowledge roll at +2 to see whether he knows some relevant information about anything - local notable people, legendary items, or noteworthy places - regardless of how specialized or obscure the knowledge.
+_As this is an overpowered edge, this is only be added at the GMs' discretion._